wp-plugins/booking-calendar-contact-form/README.txt

 = Price Configuration =

-This administration section allows to setup most of the price structure for the bookings.
+This administration section allows setup most of the price structure for the bookings.
 The following settings fields are available:

 * Currency: The currency used at PayPal.
 Example currency codes: USD, EUR, GBP, CAD, AUD, NZD, CHF, MXN, CZK, DKK, NOK, SEK, HKD, SGD, HUF, ILS, JPY, PLN
 * Default request cost (per day): The default request cost for each day.
 This amount is the fee per day, for example if the value specified here is us$25 and the reservation is for 4 days then the payment amount will be us$100.